 - Enter RQs and Transportation Requests.

 - Submit Invoices.

-Detailed directions for each step are listed below.
+Detailed directions for each step are listed below, though these primarily apply to bookkeepers.
 CLI campus bookkeepers: We have a CLI Bookkeeper Training BLEND course that you should have been added to.
 Please check your list of BLEND courses and contact Lydia Nelson at email@example.com to be added to it.